Hassan-Ayman-SE/Dev-Mind-Speed/README.md

 # Dev-Mind-Speed

-## Overview
+## Overview (MySQL / Sequelize)

-**Dev Mind Speed** is a backend-based math game designed to test players' speed and accuracy in solving math equations through API calls.
-Built with Node.js, Express, and TypeScript.
-Integrated with a MongoDB database to manage game sessions, questions, and responses.
+**Dev Mind Speed** is a backend-based math game designed to test players’ speed and accuracy in solving math equations through API calls.
+Built with Node.js, Express, and TypeScript, this branch uses **MySQL with Sequelize** to manage game sessions, questions, and responses.
+It demonstrates how the application leverages a relational database and an ORM for data persistence and querying.
 ## Features

 - Start a new game with a customizable difficulty level.